sanjaybisht899/obsidian/My Notes/Interview Prep/Techno Managerial.md

 ---
 **Round 3 -- Interview Over Zoom -- Manegerial Round**

-- Question on streams API
-- Coding question on stream to find ranks of students based on total marks
 - HLD of File upload for large datasets.
 - ThreadPool executor -- how it works and implementation
 - Behavioral Questions